Avin008/Saiyan-UI/README.md

 Buttons can be used to make your web page interactive to your user.
 You can use them to take user action.

-You will find the following types of *Button* on
+You will find the following types of *Button* on https://github.com/Avin008/saiyan-ui/tree/dev/Components/Button

-- Primary Buttons
+- Primary Button
 - Icon Button
 - Link Button
 - Floating Button